-Ratepayers who are facing payment difficulties due to financial hardship can apply to enter a payment plan with the Council.
+Ratepayers who are facing payment difficulties due to financial hardship can apply to enter a payment plan with the Shire.
 The payment plan will provide an extension on current payments, whilst suspending interest charges for rates, charges and administration fees (including ESL).

 The suspension of penalty interest will apply only for the duration of the current ratepayer’s payment plan.

 Financial Hardship will be assessed in accordance with the same eligibility criteria used to assess genuine financial hardship assistance in respect of rates and charges as per Council’s 1.3.10 Financial Hardship Policy and 1.3.9 Debt Collection Policy.